paolobrasolin/blog/_posts/2020-12-05-on-diagonal-arguments.md

 **Theorem.** No Turing machine[^that-depends][^that-really-depends] can decide $H$.

 [^that-depends]: Halting problems for simpler computation models are decidable, but we're interested in Turing machines because they are deemed to be universal in the sense implied by the [Church-Turing Thesis](https://plato.stanford.edu/entries/church-turing/).
-[^that-really-depends]: Interestingly, the Halting problem restricted to physical computers can be decided by Turing machines, because the forme have finite memory and the latter can successfully simulate them having infinite memory.
+[^that-really-depends]: Interestingly, the Halting problem restricted to physical computers can be decided by Turing machines, because the former have finite memory and the latter can successfully simulate them having infinite memory.
 It is the general problem which cannot be decided.

 _Proof._
 Suppose there exists a TM $A$ that decides $H$.